Childhood amnesia: Freud's trauma theory

 Sigmund Freud is famous for his theories of psychosexual development which suggest that people's personality traits stem from their libido (sexual appetite) which develops from early childhood experiences.
-Freud's trauma theory, originally named "Seduction Theory" posits that childhood amnesia was the result of the mind's attempt to repress memories of traumatic events (i.e. sexual abuse by caretakers) that occurred in the psychosexual development of every child.
-This supposedly led to the repression of the majority of memories from the first years of life when children were supposedly obsessed with exploring their sexuality.
-Notably, Freud himself abandoned this theory in the late 1800s.
+Freud's trauma theory, originally named "seduction theory" posits that childhood amnesia was the result of the mind's attempt to repress memories of traumatic events (i.e. sexual abuse by caretakers) that occurred in the psychosexual development of every child.
+According to Freud, this led to the repression of the majority of memories from the first years of life when children were obsessed with exploring their sexuality.
+Freud moved away from this theory in the late 1800s.
 Freudian theory, including his explanation for childhood amnesia, has been criticized for extensive use of anecdotal evidence rather than scientific research, and his observations that allow for multiple interpretations.

 While the Freudian psychosexual theory is debated, there are some insights to be made into the effect of childhood emotional abuse on memory.
 Examining the effects of emotional trauma and childhood amnesia shows that stressful experiences do in fact disrupt memory and can damage central parts of the memory system such as the hippocampus and amygdala.
 Adults who were abused or traumatized in childhood form their earliest memories about 2–3 years after the general population.
 In addition, they demonstrate considerable problems with visual, pictorial, and facial memory storage and retrieval compared to non-traumatized individuals.
-This implies that trauma can disrupt the formation of early childhood memories, but does not necessarily give evidence for Freud's theory of repression.
+This implies that trauma can disrupt the formation of early childhood memories.